underscoreio/essential-slick/src/pages/basics.md

 }
 ~~~

-`MessageTable` defines three `columns`: `id`, `sender`, and `content`.
+`MessageTable` defines three `column`s: `id`, `sender`, and `content`.
 It defines the names and types of these columns, and any constraints on them at the database level.
 For example, `id` is a column of `Long` values, which is also an auto-incrementing primary key.

 The `*` method provides a *default projection* that maps between columns in the table and instances of our case class.
 Slick's `<>` method defines a two-way mapping between three columns and the three fields in `Message`, via the standard `tupled` and `unapply` methods generated as part of the case class.
 We'll cover projections and default projections in detail in [Chapter 4](#Modelling).
 For now, all you need to know is that this line allows us to query the database and get back `Messages` instead of tuples of `(String, String, Long)`.